 Measures to Protect Participants from Sexual Abuse

 News reports over the last several years of sexual abuse being committed and covered up in the Roman Catholic Church have revealed countless stories of predation and devastation.
 High profile pastors of several churches have stepped down over charges of sexual abuse, sexual harassment, and sexual misconduct.
-Most recently, the Houston Chronicle ran a 3-part report revealing more than 700 victims of sexual abuse and approximately 220 Southern Baptist pastors, staff members, program directors, Sunday school teachers and other paid/volunteer workers charged with sexual abuse crimes who were allowed to return to or continue in ministry.
+In 2019, the Houston Chronicle ran a 3-part report revealing more than 700 victims of sexual abuse and approximately 220 Southern Baptist pastors, staff members, program directors, Sunday school teachers and other paid/volunteer workers charged with sexual abuse crimes which were allowed to return to or continue in ministry.
 You can read the report here.

 A Mindset of Accountability

 No one is beyond accountability at Calvary.
-Newcomer or old-timer, Lead Pastor or first-time guest.
-Elder, deacon, teacher, big tither, popular or unknown, there are none of us beyond the reach of legal and community scrutiny as we endeavor to minister with integrity in Jesus’ name.
+Newcomer or old-timer, Lead Pastor, or first-time guest.
+Elder, deacon, teacher, big tither, popular or unknown, there are none of us beyond the reach of legal and community scrutiny as we endeavor to minister with integrity in Jesus' name.